about

 I am a Senior Lecturer at Lancaster University, where I co-direct the Phonetics Laboratory and lead the Speech Physics Group.
 I am also affiliated with the Data Science and AI Institute.
 I currently serve as associate editor at Journal of Phonetics and area chair for Interspeech 2026.
 I was awarded my PhD in 2014 from the University of Sheffield.

-• Data-driven discovery of dynamical laws.
+• Discovering the dynamical laws of speech communication.
 My primary research goal is to uncover the dynamical principles that structure speech communication.
 My previous work discovered dynamical laws that govern speech movements (see here, here and here).
-My current research is developing new approaches to inferring time-varying control structures from data (with Aneta Stefanovska).
+My current research is developing new approaches to inferring time-varying control structures from higher-dimensional speech data (with Aneta Stefanovska).

 • Interpretable acoustic-articulatory inversion.
 We are developing physics-informed machine learning for building interpretable models that link speech acoustics to vocal tract movements and the underlying control dynamics of speech (with Anton Ragni).